 But you must look at the bigger picture, potential, what these two have achieved, look at them as an inspiration rather than a competitor, and project what an on-demand model, if executed perfectly, could do to your startup.

-If your shoulders are already crushed with the pressure of competition against the like of Uber and Lyft, then remember China’s Didi Chuxing that beat the ride-hailing superpower in its own game.
+If your shoulders are already crushed with the pressure of competition against the like of Uber and Lyft, then remember China’s Didi Chuxing that beat the Taxi booking mobile app superpower (Uber) in its own game.

 This is not the first time, Uber is receiving heavy challenges from local competition.
 Look at Ola, the Indian competitor to Uber that is giving it the worst nightmares.

-If you’re concerned about the investment that goes into setting up the IT infrastructure and associated apps, then we offer a readymade taxi solution that works much like Uber.
+If you’re concerned about the cost of developing an app like Uber, then we offer a readymade taxi solution that works much like Uber.

 YelowTaxi, is an on-demand taxi app, that works on SaaS model and with a little customization and branding could be ready to control your entire fleet and bring it into the on-demand economy.